britram/taps-transports/draft-ietf-taps-transports-05.md

 # Acknowledgments

-Thanks to Karen Nielsen for the comments and feedback.
+Thanks to Karen Nielsen, Joe Touch, and Michael Welzl for the comments, feedback, and discussion.
 This work is partially supported by the European Commission under grant agreement FP7-ICT-318627 mPlane; support does not imply endorsement.

+[EDITOR'S NOTE: add H2020-NEAT ack].